• Visit

 Ph: (785) 227-2217

-The Red Barn Studio was the working studio for professional artist and craftsman Lester Raymer (1907 - 1991).
-The Red Barn Studio is filled with Raymer's art and handiwork, from paintings and printers to ceramics and metalwork, from wood carving to stitchery, furniture and jewelry.
+The Red Barn Studio was the working studio for professional artist and craftsman Lester Raymer (1907-1991).
+The Red Barn Studio Museum is filled with Raymer's art and handiwork, from paintings and prints to ceramics and metalwork, from wood carving to stitchery, furniture and jewelry.
 A finalist in 8 Wonders of Kansas Art.

-The Red Barn also offers an Artist-in-Residence program.
-The Artist-in Residence program at the Red Barn Studio offers visual artists and craftsmen, musicians, writers, and performer the opportunity to pursue their particular art form while being surrounded by the inspiring environment of Lester Raymer's Red Barn Studio.
-The Raymer Society offers the participant the use of a small apartment and studio space for periods from one week to several weeks.
+The Red Barn also offers an Artist-in-Residence program, which offers visual artists and craftsmen, musicians, writers, and performers the opportunity to pursue their particular art form while being surrounded by the inspiring environment of Lester Raymer's Red Barn Studio.
+The Raymer Society offers the participant the use of a small apartment and studio space while being the Artist-in-Residence.

 Small World Gallery